henadzit/henadzit.github.io/_posts/2015-07-07-4-percent-of-websites-fail.markdown

 To show that there is no noise introduced by monitoring nodes themselves I graphed aggregated failures and processing times from both nodes.
 The failure rate on both nodes was about 60 during the period.
 That means that ~6% of the sample websites were down in average.
 After digging into that I found that some of them are actually dead but some of them have anti-bot alghorithms implemented.

 The average processing time does not show anything too concerning.
-The US node shows better latency though which probably can be explained by the fact that most of the examined websites are hosted in the US.
+The US node shows slightly better latency though which probably can be explained by the fact that most of the examined websites are hosted in the US.

 ![European node](/images/node_overal_europe.png)